maxwellsoh/emgBenchmarking/README.md

 ## Benchmarking Datasets
 CNN_EMG.py will automatically download the necessary datasets for each run.
 Note that the Hyser dataset can take hours to download.

-## Adding Datasets
-New datasets can be benchmarked with `CNN_EMG.py` after being processed into HDF5 files by saving them to the following directory: `DatasetsProcessed_hdf5/[DATASET-NAME]/p[N]/participant_[N].hdf5` where `N` is the participant's number ranging from 1 to the number of subjects.
-The keys of each HDF5 file should be the the names of each gesture and the data for each gesture should be stored with shape `[# TRIALS, # ELECTRODES, # TIMESTEPS]`.
-Also, create a file `DatasetsProcessed_hdf5/[DATASET-NAME]/frequency.txt` just containing the frequency of the dataset in Hz.

-To run the new dataset, input the dataset name to the dataset argument of `CNN_EMG.py`.
-Every subject must have data for all of the gestures in order for the dataset to be processed by `utils_generic.py`.

 ## Replicating Tables
 To replicate the first table, run the following shell script for each of the 6 datasets (capgmyo, hyser, m-dataset, ninapro-db5, uciemg, jehan).
 The parameters that will need to be changed across runs are at the top
 ```